-3.4.1 Prior to coating the prepared (e.g. gritblasted) surface, measure the amount of residual salt using the Bresle patch method (ISO 8502-6: 2006 "Extraction of soluble contaminants for analysis - The Bresle method" / ISO 8502-9: 1998 "Field method for the conductimetric determination of water-soluble salts") or similar.
+- 3.3.1 Prior to coating the prepared (e.g. gritblasted) surface, measure the amount of residual salt using the Bresle patch method (ISO 8502-6: 1995 "Extraction of soluble contaminants for analysis The Bresle method" / ISO 8502-9: 1998 "Field method for the conductimetric determination of water-soluble salts") or similar.
 These methods are also described in Module No.8 of the International Paint Technical Service training programme.
-The number of tests to be carried out will depend upon the size of the area and should be agreed before the contract begins.
+The number of tests to be carried out will depend upon the size of the area and should be agreed before the contract begins. - 3.3.2 If the result is less than or equivalent to 50mg/m2 painting can proceed. - 3.3.3 If the result is greater than the maximum quoted in 3.3.2 the area should be fresh water washed and, when dry, the salt contamination level re-measured. - 3.3.4 This washing process is to be repeated until the level is less than or equal to the maximum quoted in 3.3.2. - 3.3.5 The entire area should then be re-blasted to the specified standard and the salt contamination measurement process (3.3) repeated.

-3.4.2 Newbuilding:

-If the result is less than or equivalent to 50mg/m2 painting can proceed for IMO PSPC MSC.215(82) compliant projects.
-For non IMO PSPC MSC.215(82) compliant projects, if the result is less than or equivalent to 100mg/m2 painting can proceed .